ome/omero-documentation/developers/policies.rst

 Jenkins: Continuous integration
 -------------------------------

-Our Jenkins server (http://jenkins-ci.org) is available under http://hudson.openmicroscopy.org.uk and also uses LDAP authentication.
-The name “Hudson” comes from before the Jenkins fork after Sun’s acquisition by Oracle and that’s what the team refers to it as.
-Hudson provides a mechanism to run arbitrary tasks (“jobs”) on one or more platforms after particular events (time of day, git push, etc.) These jobs build all of the binaries released by the team, and also run automated testing.
+Our Jenkins server (http://jenkins-ci.org) is available :jenkins:`here
+<>` and also uses LDAP authentication.
+The name “Hudson” comes from
+before the Jenkins fork after Sun’s acquisition by Oracle and that’s what the team refers to it as.
+Jenkins provides a mechanism to run arbitrary tasks (“jobs”) on one or more platforms after particular events (time of day, git push, etc.) These jobs build all of the binaries released by the team, and also run automated testing.

 .. _jenkins_screenshot:
 .. figure:: images/10000000000003EF000002093F36F067.png